By Dr. Gil Dekel.

 God is change.
 We are part of God, and so we are Change.

-All people create all the time.
+All people create at all times.
 The question is – are they aware of this?

-Creation is calling forth a thing which already exists.
+Creation is the act of calling forth a thing which already exists.
 It is mere change of a state of mind from Not being aware of something, to Being aware of something.